 The nightlife is quite different across each area, so a head’s up on what to expect will allow you to choose what you want.

-The other main district on the Asian side is Uskudar, and this is a far more traditionally Turkish part of the city, and therefore, you’re not going to find much in the way of clubbing action.
+The other central district on the Asian side is Uskudar, and this is a far more traditionally Turkish part of the city, and therefore, you’re not going to find much in the way of clubbing action.

-You will instead find several smaller bars and restaurants, and plenty of coffee and shisha bars too.
+You will instead find several smaller bars and restaurants and plenty of coffee and shisha bars too.

 If you head away from the waterfront and towards the center of town, you may find several bars that cater mainly to men only.
-These are quite easy to spot as the crowd will be totally male.
+These are relatively easy to spot as the crowd will be totally male.
 That’s not to say women can’t go in; you certainly can, though, you’ll probably be looked at rather oddly.

 Galata is situated down the very steep hill from Taksim and leads to the iconic Galata Tower.
 Here you’ll find many coffee shops to chill out until late in the evening, and some serve the most delicious cake!
 There are also many shisha chillout bars here too.